-- 20 July 2022
+- 16 August 2022

-- 2 min read
+- 4 min read

 NHS Nurses’ Pay Rise 2022: What The £1400 Pay Increase Means

-.Full time salaries will increase by £1400 for most Nurses, which will equate to at least a 4% rise.
+Full-time salaries will increase by £1,400 for most Nurses, which will equate to at least a 4% rise.

-We understand that Nurses in Band 6 and 7 will have an increase that is a little higher than £1400 to ensure it is equal to 4% and not below.
+Nurses in Band 6 and 7 will have an increase that is a little higher than £1400 to ensure it is equal to 4% and not below.

-This increase therefore is higher than the 3% the government proposed a few months ago, but still well below the level demanded by many trade unions.
+For some, then, the increase therefore is higher than the 3% the government proposed a few months ago - for most bandings.

 As a result, it has been heavily criticised by many – primarily because it doesn’t match the current rates of inflation and rapid increase in the cost of living.